rongou/rongou.github.io/_posts/2015-06-02-the-beginning.md

 ---
 layout: post
 title: The Beginning
+summary: My midlife crisis or how I learned to stop worrying and love the math.
 ---

 I'm a software engineer.
 Have been for some time now.
 About a year ago, I got a